 Disclosing Share Repurchase More Frequently? with Mao Ye and Feng Zhang

-Asset Pricing and Portfolio Adjustment under Supply Shocks with Mao Ye, Chen Yao, and Shidong Shao
+Asset Prices and Portfolio Adjustment under Supply Shocks with Mao Ye, Chen Yao, and Shidong Shao

 2025 FMA Semi-Finalist; Previously known as "Supply-based Asset Pricing"

-Presentations: 2025 ESADE Spring Workshop, 2025 CICF, Stockholm Business School, Vienna Graduate School of Finance, 9th CCER SI, 2025 China Fintech Research Conference, 2025 SAFE Asset Pricing Workshop, Universitu of British Columbia, 2025 FMA, Market Microstructure Exchange, 2025 CUHK-RAPS Conference, Singapore Management University, Tsinghua University, FIRS 2026
+Presentations: 2025 ESADE Spring Workshop, 2025 CICF, Stockholm Business School, Vienna Graduate School of Finance, 9th CCER SI, 2025 China Fintech Research Conference, 2025 SAFE Asset Pricing Workshop, Universitu of British Columbia, 2025 FMA, Market Microstructure Exchange, 2025 CUHK-RAPS Conference, Singapore Management University, Tsinghua University, FIRS 2026, 14th Helsinki Finance Summit, 2026 Bayes Junior Asset Management and Asset Pricing Workshop

-Abstract: This paper provides the first estimate of the price impact of exogenous changes in shares supply and shows how investors adjust portfolios to such shocks.
-We find that a 1% uninformed reduction in shares outstanding lowers stock prices by 2.6%.
-Our identification exploits a rare Randomized Controlled Trail in the equity market: the 2016 SEC Tick Size Pilot (TSP).
-Although treatment and control firms announced similar repurchase programs, treatment firms repurchased 22% fewer shares, a difference unanticipated by both managers and the market.
-This reduction stems from an unexpected conflict between the pilot and repurchase regulations.
-The unshocked control stocks allow us to control for price spillovers and identify a relative price multiplier.
-We further show that when a stock’s idiosyncratic risk dominates its systematic risk exposure, this relative price multiplier empirically approximates the stock’s own-price multiplier.
-Investment advisors and mutual funds absorb most of the supply shocks, followed by banks and other 13F institutions, whereas pension funds and insurance companies show little response.
-Households initially absorb the supply shocks but gradually decrease their holdings by selling shares to other investors after the fourth pilot quarter.
-The sizable uninformed price impact constrains managers' ability to repurchase undervalued equity and provides a new perspective on the long-run abnormal returns following repurchase announcements.
+Abstract: We provide the first estimate of the price impact of exogenous changes in share supply: a 1% uninformed increase in shares outstanding lowers stock prices by 2.6%.
+Our identification exploits the 2016 SEC Tick Size Pilot.
+Although treatment and control firms announced similar repurchase programs, treatment firms repurchased 22% fewer shares due to an unforeseen conflict between the pilot and repurchase regulations.
+Unshocked control stocks allow us to absorb price spillovers and estimate a relative price multiplier, approximating the own-price multiplier at the stock level.
+Investment advisors and mutual funds absorb most shocks, followed by banks and other 13F institutions.

 Informed Trading in Parallel Market with Dong Lu and Biao Guo